ManonLef/calculator/planning phase/Notes and progress pseudocode.md

 - made the new branch for the ans functionality.
 It's a bit annoying because initially it nicely displays `ans` but after that it just tracks input ofcourse when starting on the second number.
 One way to overcome this is probably by adding a conditional in case the bottomdisplay is not zero.
 The thing is, you can just have had an operation that came with a result of zero.
 Another possibility is checking if bottomdisplay isn't a string perhaps.
 Need to check that.
 - [x] Check type of num1 before and after operation (is a number indeed)
-- [ ] ISSUE, when inputting 00000 followed by an operator or equals, it will use that input as num1 and display `00000` in the topDisplay as well.
+- [x] ISSUE, when inputting 00000 followed by an operator or equals, it will use that input as num1 and display `00000` in the bottomDisplay as well.
 That's a bit funny.
 - I'll remove the branch and work on other issues for a bit before I can think up a way to simplify some code

 ### 2208262230